Industrial Revenue Bonds

 The process for issuing an IRB is generally as follows:

-- Project applications are made directly to a local IDC or equivalent entity, who’s Board of Directors considers the project.
+- Project applications are made directly to a local IDC or equivalent entity, whose Board of Directors considers the project.

 - If issuing tax-exempt bonds whose total statewide issuance is subject to a calendar year dollar cap, the IDC or equivalent entity submits an application to the Bond Review Board for review.